What is a Dual Diagnosis?

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 Get Help for a Dual Diagnosis

 While some individuals develop an addiction to drugs or alcohol before being diagnosed with a mental disorder, others become addicted after acquiring a mental disorder.
 Whichever happened first, it’s paramount to find a tailored treatment plan that targets both disorders simultaneously – rather than a plan that treats them separately.
-In the case of a dual diagnosis, the best form of treatment is in the structured, safe environment of an inpatient rehab center.
+In the case of a dual diagnosis, the structured, safe environment of an inpatient rehab center

 Going to inpatient rehab for a co-occurring disorder is ideal because of the high level of attention and care that patients receive.
 Oftentimes, people with co-occurring disorders arrive at rehab in various states of distress and poor general health.
 The combination of extensive substance abuse and a neglected mental condition generally requires the help of both mental health and addiction professionals.

 When deciding on a rehab center, choose one that specializes in you or your loved one’s type of addiction and co-occurring disorder.
 Doing so will ensure the most effective care, as well as the greatest potential for a full recovery.

 Ask the following questions to help you make an easier and more informed decision:

 - Do you offer individualized treatment plans for all residents?

 - Is therapy structured to treat a dual diagnosis?

 - Will I or my loved one be evaluated by a licensed psychiatric professional or physician before admission?